Learn More Try it How to use Pricing Login

 The only parameter you must supply is your account key.
 The message will return a string containing the count of pending messages.
 In the event of an error, it will return "-1"

-Incoming Message Methods using SOAP
+Incoming Message Methods using REST and JSON

 Get Most Recent Incoming Messages